wk45/wk45.github.io/index.md

 it allows prior information to be naturally incorporated into the registration process;
 and it can capture multiple modes in the posterior distribution, enabling exploration of multiple plausible warping solutions — a flexibility that traditional optimization-based methods cannot offer.
 <br><br>
-We <strong>successfully developed a Bayesian method</strong> for functional registration and signal estimation that move beyond the traditional Fisher-Rao framework, which is more robust to noisy functional data than PPD method.
+We have successfully <strong> successfully developed a Bayesian method</strong> for functional registration and signal estimation under noisy and time-warped data, providing greater robustness to noise by moving beyond the traditional Fisher-Rao framework.

 </div>

 <br>